mariadb-corporation/MaxScale/Documentation/Design-Documents/Plugin-development-guide.md

 called to route partial packets.
 If the routing logic does not require any information on the contents of the packets or even tracking the number of packets, this may be fine.
-For many cases though, receiving a data packet in a complete GWBUF chain or in one contiguos GWBUF is required.
+For many cases though, receiving a data packet in a complete GWBUF chain or in one contiguous GWBUF is required.
 The former can be requested by `getCapabilities` returning *RCAP_TYPE_STMT*, the latter by *RCAP_TYPE_CONTIGUOUS*.
 Separate settings exist for queries and replies.
 For replies, an additional value, *RCAP_TYPE_RESULTSET_OUTPUT* is defined.
 This